Body text

 We have intentionally built all of our components on Client-First - a set of guidelines and strategies to keep your Webflow projects organized and maintainable.

-In this doc you’ll learn:
+In this doc, you’ll learn how to:

 You’ll add your custom color variables into Webflow through the variables panel V and you can put them into your own group by using /